Getting an entire choir to warm up together is not always easy.

 - Avoid foods that produce mucous, milk products especially.

 - Speak at an optimum pitch for your vocal health.
 The voice can be damaged if speaking pitch is too low or too throaty.
+More in this article on avoiding vocal damage.

 - Whispering is hard on the voice.